 Traditional cleaning services add up quickly, and many people would gladly hire teenagers to do the job for a reasonable price.
 Be sure to outline what is included in the gig, what supplies will be provided, and set a price accordingly.

 Contact local papers to see if they hire teens for paper delivery routes.
 You can also check your local newspaper’s online employment listings.

 Garage Sales and Facebook Local Yard Sales

 Put your teen in charge of yard sales to help get rid of used household items, books, DVDs, and clothing.
 Also, list the yard sales on Facebook for local sales.
 With yard sales, stay nearby to supervise payment and watch over the cash box.
 With Facebook local yard sales, accompany your teen and avoid meeting with people alone.

 Sell Beverages And Baked Goods

-There are a number of places where you could sell drinks and snacks to local residents at busy street corners, bake sales or garage sales.
+There are several places where you could sell drinks and snacks to residents at busy street corners, bake sales or garage sales.

 Sell Your Creations

 If your teen is crafty or creates printables or designs, they can sell their creations on Etsy, Redbubble, or Cafepress.
 These companies often print designs on items such as t-shirts, tote bags, and iPad covers.

 There's a great Etsy Printables course co-taught by Julie of The Swag Elephant.
 She started it back in 2017 and started off by selling temporary tattoos for bachelorette parties.
 She's since expanded, having made over a thousand sales of checklists and other printables.
 She shares her secrets in a self-paced five-module video and text course that includes weekly coaching via Facebook Live so you can ask specific questions.